Trains in Germany

 Direct flights from London Heathrow Airport to Manchester Airport are operated by British Airways with up to six daily flights from early morning to mid-evening.
 Manchester Airport is approximately 34 miles from Sheffield city center.
 The journey from the airport to the city can be made by taxi, car hire, bus, or train.
 While the flight time is just an hour, time must also be left for baggage check-in and collection as well as security checks.
 Longer connecting flights can also be taken from London to Sheffield via Leeds Bradford International Airport.
 This is just under 50 miles from Sheffield and linked by motorway, rail services, or long-distance buses.
 Connecting flights are operated by TAP, Jet2, and KLM, among others, and involve connections at airports such as Lisbon Portela, Jersey, and Amsterdam Schiphol.
 Connecting routes have overall journey times of between four and a half hours and 12 hours or longer.

-There are 3 ways to get from London to Sheffield: bus, flight or train.
+You can travel from London to Sheffield 3 different ways: bus, flight or train.

-These are the most popular departure and arrival points when traveling from London to Sheffield:
+These are the most popular departure and arrival points from London to Sheffield:

 If finding a good deal is your main consideration for your trip from London to Sheffield, then we'll help you find the best value travel companies for you:

-When planning your trip from London to Sheffield, it’s good to keep in mind what tickets to book and their prices in the next 7 days:
+Before traveling from London to Sheffield, it’s good to know what ticket you can buy and how much it will cost in the next 7 days:

-However, we recommend buying tickets from London to Sheffield online a few months in advance to get the best deals and save money on your upcoming journey.
+But we recommend booking London to Sheffield tickets online a few months before your planned travel date to score the best deals and save money on your trip.